sourcegraph/about/company/values.md

 - Diversity supports our moral values and practical goals and we cannot truly have diversity without also having equity and inclusion.
 - We consider a focus on diversity, equity, and inclusion a critical job function of all leaders at Sourcegraph.

+For more information, see our "[Diversity, equity, and inclusion](../../handbook/communication/dei.md)".

 ### Open and transparent